 Stock Options and Warrants.
-Following the reclassification of our shares, all outstanding options and warrants to purchase our Class A common stock and Class B common stock became exercisable into shares of our newly created common stock in accordance with the terms of our stock option plans and stock option and warrant agreements.
-We froze our existing 1998 Stock Option Plan and 2001 Stock Option Plan such that no further awards or grants may be made under them.
-We established a new 2005 Long-Term Incentive Plan which provides for the issuance of stock options or other equity awards equal to 1,139,170 shares of common stock.
-Of these options, 683,502 were awarded to Dr. Hartnett upon the consummation of the initial public offering at the offering price of \$14.50 per share, subject to vesting, and the remainder was reserved for grants to our employees (other than Dr. Hartnett) at the discretion of our compensation committee.
+Following the reclassification of our shares, all outstanding options and warrants to purchase our Class A common stock and Class B common stock will become exercisable into shares of our newly created common stock in accordance with the terms of our stock option plans and stock option and warrant agreements.
+We will freeze our existing

+1998 Stock Option Plan and 2001 Stock Option Plan such that no further awards or grants may be made under them.
+We will establish a new 2005 Long-Term Incentive Plan which will provide for the issuance of stock options or other equity awards equal to 1,139,170 shares of common stock.
+Of these options, 683,502 shares will be awarded to Dr. Hartnett upon the consummation of this offering at the offering price, subject to vesting, and the remainder will be reserved for grants to our employees (other than Dr. Hartnett) at the discretion of our compensation committee.
+With the exception of options and warrants that are exercised in connection with this offering, substantially all outstanding options and warrants to purchase common stock held by our employees will be subject to a lock-up period of not less than 180 days following the date of this prospectus.
+See "Use of Proceeds" and "Related Party Transactions-Pre-Offering Transactions."